juju/docs/src/en/help-oracle.md

 You are now looking at the first step in Oracle's Compute cloud deployment process.
-We'll be using this step to associate images with this specific cloud domain before cancelling the remainder of the deployment.
+We'll be using this step to associate images with this specific cloud domain before cancelling the remainder of Oracle's cloud deployment.

-Ubuntu images can be found by clicking on the 'Marketplace' image source on the left and entering `Ubuntu` into the search field that appears.
+Ubuntu images can be found by clicking on 'Marketplace' from the menu on the left and entering `Ubuntu` into the search field that appears.

 ![Ubuntu image search](../media/oracle_create-instance-ubuntu.png)